 - There will be decreased EMG activity (REM atonia).

-- Sharply peaked irregular eye movements with lateral rectus spikes (see below) can be seen.
+- Sharply peaked irregular eye movements with lateral rectus spikes (see below) can be seen ON eeg.
 Note the lack of muscle artifact.